jecki/DHParser/README.md

 Yes, that's right.
 It is as simple as that.
-Observe, how much more effacious a verse like "Wenn ich mich lehn' an deine Brust, / kommt's über mich wie Himmelslust," can be if it is not uglified by enclosing XML tags ;-)
+Observe, how much more effacious a verse like "Wenn ich mich lehn' an deine Brust, / kommt's über mich wie Himmelslust," can be if it is not cluttered with XML tags ;-)

 You might now wonder
 whether the second version really does encode the same information